k21971/EvilHack/doc/evilhack-changelog.md

 - Additional forge recipes, tweaks to a few existing recipes
 - Adjust tortle movement speed
 - Make crystal plate mail more rare
+- Fix: 'Your leather studded armor seems to have holes for wings' when putting on dragonhide studded armor